Inside the agonising task of identifying Ukraine’s thousands of war dead

 As the convoy of military vehicles, ICRC trucks and refrigerated lorries travelled through four separate Ukrainian villages on the way back from a body exchange, she saw people kneeling on the side of the roads with Ukrainian flags on show.

-“They were openly weeping and throwing flowers under the trucks as they go past to pay respects to the dead who are coming home,” she says.
+“They are openly weeping and throwing flowers under the trucks as they go past to pay respects to the dead who are coming home,” she says.

-“The numbers that they’ve been dealing with is huge, but of course they’re overwhelmed and so we try and support that,” she says.
+“The numbers that they’ve been dealing with are huge, but of course they’re overwhelmed, and so we try and support that,” she says.
 “Nowhere is equipped for three and a half years of consistent bodies in high numbers.”

-Pat Griffiths, ICRC Spokesperson in Ukraine adds: “As of August 2025, the ICRC has a caseload of 154,200 people from both sides of the frontline whose fate or whereabouts is unknown.
+Pat Griffiths, ICRC spokesperson in Ukraine, adds: “As of August 2025, the ICRC has a caseload of 154,200 people from both sides of the front line whose fate or whereabouts are unknown.
 Behind each of those cases is a family seeking answers.

 “Many have been waiting for months, if not years, for news.
 Some families may eventually receive confirmation that their loved one is being held as a prisoner of war.
 Others may eventually receive the worst news possible: confirmation that their loved one has been killed.